worldbank/sdgatlas2018/inputs/README.md

 These other datasets are archived within these folders, by chapter / goal.

-Data from the World Bank API and other data from World Bank sources is covered by the World Bank's default CC-BY 4.0 license, unless otherwise specified.
+All data from the World Bank API, and other data from World Bank sources is covered by the World Bank's default CC-BY 4.0 license, unless otherwise specified.
-In cases of external data sets, we refer you to the source links provided in relevant README.md in each `sdgXX` folder in `inputs/` to establish terms of use.
+In cases of external data sets, refer to the source links provided in relevant README.md in each `sdgXX` folder in `inputs/` to establish terms of use.

 You should also consult the source line in the relevant figure (either in the code block, or the PDF publication), which will usually give additional high level source information (e.g. author names or a related publication link).